vchock/RecommendationSystems/README.md

 # RecommendationSystems
-All the codes written for the Recommendation Systems and Web Mining course
+This repository will have all the codes written for my Recommendation Systems and Web Mining course.
+Folder structure will be the different assignment names and weeks.